 7. The school will implement a collaborative approach.
 The involvement of the school, the home, and the larger community as partners is essential to providing a comprehensive approach to student management issues.

-8. The school will have a developmental model in place for behaviour which will include the strategies of prevention, intervention, and post-vention.
+8. The school will have a developmental model in place for behaviour that will include the strategies of prevention, intervention, and "post-vention."

 9. The school will teach conflict mediation as a method of dealing with conflicts peacefully.
 Physical and/or verbal aggression will not be tolerated as ways to handle conflict at our school.

 It is my responsibility to be on time, be prepared, and to do my best.